The Multi-Barrier Approach to Safe Drinking Water

 Several guidance documents have been developed in collaboration with stakeholders and partners to describe the approach and its implementation.

-This guidance document was developed by the Interdepartmental Working Group on Drinking Water (IWGDW), which consists of 13 federal departments who have responsibilities for producing and/or providing clean, safe and reliable drinking water in areas of federal jurisdiction.
-Guidance is directed to federal civil servants and other responsible authorities whose jobs relate, either directly or indirectly, to ensuring the safety of drinking water on federal lands, in federal facilities and/or in First Nations communities.
-The document incorporates an "intake to tap" approach, and is complementary to the Guidelines for Canadian Drinking Water Quality, referencing the Guidelines as the minimum standard for safe drinking water.
+- This guidance document has been developed by the Interdepartmental Working Group on Drinking Water, which consists of 17 federal departments who have responsibilities for producing and/or providing clean, safe and reliable drinking water in areas of federal jurisdiction.
+The purpose of this document is to give clear, consistent guidance on how to implement the Guidelines for Canadian Drinking Water Quality.
+This guidance is directed to federal civil servants or other responsible authorities whose jobs relate, either directly or indirectly, to ensuring the safety of drinking water on federal lands, in federal facilities and/or in First Nations communities.
+It is written for employees who make decisions at the policy and management levels, as well as for those who run drinking water systems on a day-to-day basis.

-When printing a hard copy of this document from Health Canada's web site, it is recommended that the Summary of Guidelines for Canadian Drinking Water Quality and the Guidance for Issuing and Rescinding Boil Water Advisories also be printed.
-As these documents get updated on a regular basis, this will ensure that the latest version is used.
+When printing a hard copy of this document from Health Canada's web site, it is recommended that the Summary of Guidelines for Canadian Drinking Water also be printed, as it is updated on a regular basis.